Emperor William monuments

 that were created and erected between 1888 and 1918 in the German-speaking region.
-In addition there are numerous William I monuments on which the emperor is portrayed in a relief medallion or which commemorates the emperor in a dedicatory inscription.
-During the "imperial era" 28 Emperor William I towers were also built.
+Additionally there are numerous William I monuments in which the emperor is portrayed in a relief medallion or which commemorate the emperor in a dedicatory inscription.
+During the period of the German Empire, 28 Emperor William I towers were also built.

-They are most commonly known in English sources as Emperor William monuments or Kaiser Wilhelm monuments.
+There are also some monuments honouring his grandson, William II (27 January 1859 – 4 June 1941), who was German Emperor from June 1888 until his abdication at the end of the First World War in November 1918.
+These include two equestrian statues: a free-standing monument on the Hohenzollern Bridge in Cologne and a 3/4-scale relief in the Elberfeld district of Wuppertal.

 History

-A distinction must be made between two groups of monuments: